-- Fully specify each attack algorithm in the model of computation. - Fully specify the formula for the predicted cost of each algorithm. - Fully specify the formula for the predicted success probability of each algorithm. - Have a computer simulate each algorithm, comparing the observed cost to the prediction. - Have a computer simulate each algorithm, comparing the observed success probability to the prediction.
+- 1. Fully specify the model of computation and a cost metric. - 2.
+Fully specify the problem under attack. - 3.
+Fully specify each attack algorithm in the model of computation. - 4.
+Fully specify the formula for the predicted cost of each algorithm. - 5.
+Fully specify the formula for the predicted success probability of each algorithm. - 6.
+Have a computer simulate each algorithm, comparing the observed cost to the prediction. - 7.
+Have a computer simulate each algorithm, comparing the observed success probability to the prediction.